 Different clients have different preferred modes of payment – cash, check, online payments, or through e-wallets and mobile payments.
 Allow clients to choose their mode of payment so that the payment is not delayed.

 If you are working with your clients on a long-term basis and issue invoices once a month, increasing the frequency of invoicing can help with the small but quicker influx of cash.
 You can switch to sending invoices weekly instead of monthly.

 5. Motivate your customers to pay sooner

-► Harden the terms to include the penalty for delayed payments
+Harden the terms to include a penalty for late payments

 Imposing a late fee for overdue payments can work in your favor as a) the client would want to avoid additional charges; b) you earn income when payments are late.